rsameni/minima/Teaching.md

 Click [here](https://naghdeostad.persianblog.ir/) to visit my courses weblog or to comment on a course you had with me.

 ### Emory University (2020-present)
-* An Introduction to Blind Source Separation and Independent Component Analysis (A lecture in the BMI 500 course)
+* An Introduction to Blind Source Separation and Independent Component Analysis [(the lecture slides and examples from the BMI 500, Lecture 11, Fall 2020)](https://github.com/rsameni/BSSLecture.git)

 ### Shiraz University (2008-2018)
 * Signal processing in time, frequency and space